Horsepower Productions: Sound

 Early Horsepower releases were resolutely UK garage in sound, but the mainly instrumental, dub versions which were often B-sides of these releases proved to be extremely influential; stripped-down, minimal re-versions, with the emphasis on shuffled, intricate, crisp percussion and subbass.

-Meanwhile, Horsepower Productions' 12 inches and other similarly minded music experimenting with the garage archetype were staples in Croydon's Big Apple Records, a record shop staffed and frequented by many artists later to become extremely influential in the dubstep and grime genres.
+Meanwhile, Horsepower Productions' 12-inches and other similarly minded music experimenting with the garage archetype were staples in Croydon's Big Apple Records, a record shop staffed and frequented by many artists later to become extremely influential in the dubstep and grime genres.
 In 2002, as interest in the dubstep genre grew, Horsepower Productions released In Fine Style, a collection of earlier 12" releases on compact disc accompanied by six new tracks in a double twelve-inch pack.
 The LP has been described as the "origin" or "birth" of dubstep.

 The duo's influence was acknowledged by the inclusion of several Horsepower Productions tracks on Tempa's 2006 Roots of Dubstep compilation.

+Critical reception

+Music historian Simon Reynolds described Horsepower Productions as "pioneers" and their style as "sort of a minimalist move within UK garage almost bringing it more in line with techno aesthetic.
+Stripped-down, subtle.
+The buzzword would be deep."

+The magazine Uncut also compared the track "The Swindle" on the album In Fine Style to early techno, praising the track's "immense vistas of space that owe more to Juan Atkins than Lee Perry."

+Belinda Rowse for Juno Daily, praised Quest for the Sonic Bounty, stating that it "reaffirms once again that Horsepower are one of the most important and genre defining acts of our generation.
+A must have album."
+Rowse described how "a moody malaise seems to hover in the background throughout the album which is strangely enthralling."